luszczewskakasia1/compute-benchmarks/README.md

  # Compute Benchmarks
 A benchmark suite developed and maintained by NEO driver development team in order to provide a stable environment, which allows checking and reproducing performance for various parts of the driver.
 The benchmark suite is divided into multiple executables, each of which tests a different aspect of the driver.
 Each executable contained in ComputeBechmarks consists of multiple test cases with a set of predefined configurations (parameters like buffer sizes, workgroup sizes, etc.) along with a possibility to run them with any desired parameters.
-They support both OpenCL and LevelZero APIs, although some tests may be available in only one API.
+They support both OpenCL and Level Zero APIs, although some tests may be available in only one API.

 Current list of tests can be found in [TESTS.md](TESTS.md).